 Learn how to uncover situations that greatly impact your sales tax obligations – whether you need to remit more or less.
 What could have looked straight forward, may not anymore as you take a more in-depth view of taxability.

-This week we’ll go through the tax base and research shortcuts that will save you time and help you maintain compliance.
+This week we’ll cover use tax as well as research shortcuts that will save you time and help you maintain compliance.

-Take things to the next level as we go into the nitty gritty of compliance.
-We’ll also review use tax and how that influences tax obligations.
+Take things to the next level as we go into the nitty gritty of compliance, including sales tax return preparation and filing.